awsdocs/elb-application-load-balancers-user-guide/doc_source/listener-authenticate-users.md

 + **Applications that provide a personalized view to a user that is logged in or a general view to a user that is not logged in**—To support this type of application, use the `allow` option\.
 If the user is logged in, the load balancer provides the user claims and the application can provide a personalized view\.
 If the user is not logged in, the load balancer forwards the request without the user claims and the application can provide the general view\.
 + **Single\-page applications with JavaScript that loads every few seconds**—By default, after the authentication session cookie expires, the AJAX calls are redirected to the IdP and are blocked\.
 If you use the `deny` option, the load balancer returns an HTTP 401 Unauthorized error to these AJAX calls\.

 The load balancer must be able to communicate with the IdP token endpoint \(`TokenEndpoint`\) and the IdP user info endpoint \(`UserInfoEndpoint`\)\.
 Verify that the security groups for your load balancer and the network ACLs for your VPC allow outbound access to these endpoints\.
+Verify that your VPC has internet access\.
+If you have an internal\-facing load balancer, use a NAT gateway to enable the load balancer to access these endpoints\.

-Use the following [create\-rule](http://docs.aws.amazon.com/cli/latest/reference/create-rule.html) command to configure user authentication\.
+Use the following [create\-rule](https://docs.aws.amazon.com/cli/latest/reference/create-rule.html) command to configure user authentication\.

 ```
 aws elbv2 create-rule --listener-arn listener-arn --priority 10 \